clyfe/acts_as_nested_interval/README.md

 that implements a simpler encoding model (variant of materialized path).

-If your database supports recursive queryes (`WITH RECURSIVE`) or specific custom extensions (`CONNECT BY`) and you don't need portability, you're probably bettr off using those.
+If your database supports recursive queryes (`WITH RECURSIVE`) or specific custom extensions (`CONNECT BY`) and you don't need portability, you're probably better off using those.

 ## Install